How VDAB achieved full ISO 50001 compliance with a 24/7 Virtual Energy Manager

 “At that time, we were mainly tracking ISO 14001 indicators on a monthly basis,” he explains.
 “That’s fine for reporting, but it doesn’t help you manage energy day to day.”

-ISO 50001 requires a Plan–Do–Check–Act (PDCA) cycle: defining baselines, monitoring performance, detecting deviations, and continuously improving.
+ISO 50001 requires a Plan–Do–Check–Act (PDCA) cycle: defining baselines, monitoring performance, detecting deviations, and continuous improvement.
 In practice, however, VDAB lacked the real-time visibility needed to make that cycle effective.

 To close that gap, the team decided to move toward 15-minute real-time energy telemetry across the portfolio.
 This would allow them to detect inefficiencies early, validate corrective actions, and demonstrate continuous improvement — all core ISO 50001 principles.